wylker/zomboid.ceilings/README.md

 **Known Limitations:**
 - Ceilings built will sometimes not render correctly (appear/disappear) from the player perspective without leaving the area or re-loading the save.
+- Incompatible with mods that override the vanilla building panel ie. Neat Building

 ## Validation Rules